 This Whole30 brisket recipe is one of my most popular.
 I grew up in Texas and there they *know* brisket!
 This one is a makeover of my best friend’s grandma’s recipe – straight from a Texas grandma to you.
 Seriously, put this in your meal plan stat!
 Great for kids and holidays.

-This is often my go-to party appetizer to take (brisket on sweet potato sliders), as I then know I will at least have a protein there I can have and it’s requested at every Whole30 group potluck I’ve had.
+This is often my go-to party appetizer to take (brisket on sweet potato sliders), as I then know I will at least have a protein there I can have.
+Also, it’s requested at every Whole30 group potluck I’ve had!
 It’s gluten-free, dairy-free, Paleo, Keto, and naturally nut-free and egg-free.
-You can cook it in the oven or in a slow cooker.
+Additionally, you can cook it in the oven or in a slow cooker.
 It doesn’t use a lot of ingredients and doesn’t require much hands-on prep.